Available Languages: | English | Español | Français | 日本語 (Nihongo) | Русский (Russkiy) | 中文 (简) (Simplified Chinese) |

 If you do enable unstable, please remember to e-mail the maintainer if something works (or even if it doesn't).
 Feedback from users like you is what we use to determine if something is ready for stable!
 To find out the maintainer of a package, run fink info packagename.

-New in fink-0.26: If you run fink configure one of the questions will ask whether you want to turn the unstable trees on.
-You will need to run fink selfupdate; fink index; fink scanpackages afterward.
-Note: you must have either rsync or cvs updating turned on to get new package descriptions.
+For fink-0.26 and later: If you run fink configure one of the questions will ask whether you want to turn the unstable trees on.

-To configure Fink to use unstable when you have an earlier version of the fink tool than 0.26, edit /sw/etc/fink.conf, add unstable/main and unstable/crypto to the Trees: line, and then run fink selfupdate; fink index; fink scanpackages.
-Rsync or cvs updating is required as above.
+To configure Fink to use unstable when you have an earlier version of the fink tool than 0.26, edit /opt/sw/etc/fink.conf, and add unstable/main and unstable/crypto to the Trees: line.

-Also note, if you don't want to install any more from unstable than your specific package(s) and its (their) dependencies, don't use the update-all command until you turn the unstable tree back off.
+If you don't want to install any more from unstable than your specific package(s) and its (their) dependencies, (and any base packages that got updated) don't use the update-all command until you turn the unstable tree back off.

 Q5.9: Do I really need to enable all of unstable just to install one unstable package that I want?